vineelko/patina/docs/src/dxe_core/dispatcher.md

 file also has a DEPEX section, then then associated DEPEX must evaluate to TRUE before the modules within the nested firmware volume will be processed.

-The core dispatcher uses the `uefi_depex` library crate to support DEPEX parsing and evaluation, which implements all of the DEPEX operators and capabilities specified in the UEFI Platform Initialization Spec.
+The core dispatcher uses the `patina_internal_depex` library crate to support DEPEX parsing and evaluation, which implements all of the DEPEX operators and capabilities specified in the UEFI Platform Initialization Spec.

 ## A Priori File